programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/hotfolder/_index.en.md

 # Hotfolder Plugin

-The hotfolder is a special directory in easydb.
-Inside this directory all files will be automatically inserted into easydb.
+The hotfolder is a special directory for easydb.
+Files in this directory will be automatically imported into easydb.

-To configure an hotfolder on the user's side, see [collection](/en/webfrontend/datamanagement/search/quickaccess/collection).
+To configure a hotfolder on the user's side, see [collection](/en/webfrontend/datamanagement/search/quickaccess/collection/#uploading-hotfolder).
 This article is about the administrator's side of the hotfolder configuration.
 (Both sides are needed)

 ## Serving of the working directory